jack0son/wact/README.md

 ### Actor Definitions

-An actor definition is a plain object containing and actions `property` and a `properties` property.
+An actor definition is a plain object containing an actions `property` and a `properties` property.

 #### Actions